intervene-EU-H2020/flagship/README.md

     5. Line 63 - If each section does not subset individuals to those of european ancestries, remove and subset to each ancestry yourself.
     6. Line 90 - Add to the formula any variables you would normally use to control for technical artefacts within your genotype data, i.e. genotype batch/assessment centre.
     7. Line 114 - Amend "file/path/to/output/HRperSD_[ENTER_BIOBANK_NAME].csv" to your chosen output.

+#### Step 5c: Run script HazardRatioperSD_AgeandSexStratified.R - Can be found within the PRS folder.

+* For this script to work you will have to:
+    1. Line 42 - Amend "path/to/pheno_file" to the path of your phenotype file. *See assumption 1.*
+    2. Line 47 - Amend "path/to/PRS" to the path of your score file.
+    3. Lines 53 - Change 'ENTER_ID' to correspond to the ID column within your biobank, i.e. FINNGENID. *Note: there may be redundant info taken by choosing the two columns.
+If this is the case, just select one of the IDs.*
+    5. Line 63 - If each section does not subset individuals to those of european ancestries, remove and subset to each ancestry yourself.
+    6. Line 94 - Add to the formula any variables you would normally use to control for technical artefacts within your genotype data, i.e. genotype batch/assessment centre.
+    7. Line 118 - Amend "file/path/to/output/HR_AgeStratified_[ENTER_BIOBANK_NAME].csv" to your chosen output.

-#### Step 5c: Run script HazardRatio_SexInteraction.R - Can be found within the PRS folder.
+#### Step 5d: Run script HazardRatio_SexInteraction.R - Can be found within the PRS folder.

 * For this script to work you will have to:
     1. Line 20 - Amend "path/to/pheno_file" to the path of your phenotype file. *See assumption 1.*